Safety in Sawmilling Industry campaign commencing March 2018

 From April 2017 to July 2018, Workplace Health and Safety Queensland will conduct fixed plant assessments at Queensland food processing, metal and fabricated metal manufacturing workplaces.

-Queensland poultry processing industry safety campaign
+Queensland poultry processing industry and labour hire campaign

 Onsite traffic management project

 Workplaces in the construction, manufacturing, transport and agriculture industries will be the focus of a statewide assessment campaign starting in July 2016 targeting traffic management.